compassd/dcompass/README.md

 # Configuration
 Configuration file contains different fields:
-- `cache_size`: Size of the DNS cache system.
-Larger size implies higher cache capacity (use LRU algorithm as the backend).
 - `verbosity`: Log level filter.
 Possible values are `trace`, `debug`, `info`, `warn`, `error`, `off`.
 - `address`: The address to bind on.
 - `table`: A routing table composed of `rule` blocks.
 The table cannot be empty and should contains a single rule named with `start`.
 Each rule contains `tag`, `if`, `then`, and `else`.
 Latter two of which are of the form `(action1, action 2, ... , next)` (you can omit the action and write ONLY `(next)`), which means take the actions first and goto the next rule with the tag specified.